jedinym/sqc-text/main.typ

   Secrets allow sensitive data to be used in pods without exposing it directly in pod specifications.

-These objects are defined in YAML or JSON format and submitted to the _Kubernetes_ API, which manages their lifecycle.
+These objects are defined in YAML #footnote[YAML Ain't Markup Language] or JSON
+#footnote[JavaScript Object Notation] format and submitted to the _Kubernetes_
+API, which manages their lifecycle.

 == Ansible
-_Ansible_ is an open-source automation tool widely used for IT orchestration, configuration management, and application deployment.
+_Ansible_ is an open-source automation tool widely used for IT orchestration, configuration management, and application deployment @ansible.
 It operates through playbooks, which are scripts written in the YAML format that define a series of tasks to be executed on managed nodes.
 Each task specifies an action, such as installing software or configuring network settings, and is applied to hosts listed in an inventory.
 Inventories categorize hosts into groups, allowing for targeted management and execution of tasks across different subsets of infrastructure.

 A fundamental aspect of _Ansible_ is its focus on idempotency.
 This ensures that